Our Leadership Team

 Joe has a Bachelor of Commerce degree from the University of British Columbia with a double major in Marketing and Urban Land Economics.
 In 2008, he completed the Harvard Advanced Management Program.

-Joe currently serves as President of the National Association of Water Companies and on the Advisory Board of Arizona State University's Kyl Center for Water Policy at the Morrison Institute.
-He is a member of the external advisory committee of the Water Resources Research Council at the University of Arizona as well as the University of Arizona's Water, Environmental and Energy Solutions External Advisory Board.
-In addition, Joe is a member of Greater Phoenix Leadership and the Canada Arizona Business Council.
+Joe serves on the Advisory Board of Arizona State University's Kyl Center for Water Policy at the Morrison Institute and is a member of the external advisory committee of the Water Resources Research Council at the University of Arizona as well as the University of Arizona's Water, Environmental and Energy Solutions External Advisory Board.
+Joe previously served as President of the National Association of Water Companies, which represents the nation's private water utilities that collectively serve more than 73 million people.
+He is currently a member of Greater Phoenix Leadership and the Canada Arizona Business Council.
+He currently serves as EPCOR's Board representative for the East Valley Partnership in Phoenix.

-Frank held a number of senior roles in business and operations at Shell Canada prior to joining EPCOR in 2010.
-He holds a BSc in Chemical Engineering and an MBA, both from the University of Alberta.
-Frank serves on the Board of Directors of Edmonton's Telus World of Science.
+Frank held a number of senior roles in business and operations at Shell Canada, prior to joining EPCOR in 2010.

 Since joining EPCOR in 1992, Amanda has held senior management positions in areas across the company, including Distribution & Transmission, customer care, business systems, and business development.

-Amanda holds a BSc in Electrical Engineering from the University of Alberta and is a graduate of its Executive MBA program and has achieved ICD.D designation from the Institute of Corporate Directors.
+Amanda holds a Bachelor of Science in Electrical Engineering from the University of Alberta and is a graduate of its Executive MBA program and has achieved ICD.D designation from the Institute of Corporate Directors.

-Steve holds a B.Sc. in Civil Engineering, an M.Sc. in Water Resources Engineering, and a Ph.D. in Environmental Engineering, all from the University of Alberta.
+Steve holds a Bachelor of Science in Civil Engineering, a Master of Science in Water Resources Engineering, and a PhD in Environmental Engineering — all from the University of Alberta.
 He is also a graduate of the Executive Program at Queen's University.